drvinceknight/Simulating_Queues/README.md

 $ python graphicalMM1.py -l 5 -m 2 -T 500 -w 200 -s True -p 1 -c 7
 ~~~

+The `-p` flag is the proportion of selfish players and the `-c` flag the value of service (here set to 7).
 Here we see a plot of the results:

 ![](./Images/plotforselfishsim.png)